ABSatpute/IrisGeneralisedModelTraining/README.md

 - Enhanced skills in building reusable and dynamic pipelines.
 - Faced challenges in generalizing the pipeline for both regression and classification but focused on completing the regression task effectively.

-## Future Scope

-- Extend the implementation to include classification tasks as outlined in the problem statement.
-- Add support for advanced algorithms like XGBoost and Neural Networks.
-- Visualize model performance with interactive dashboards for better insights.